JanRocketMan/janrocketman.github.io/_posts/2018-9-9-On-Intelligence.md

 imperceptible adversarial attacks and training instability.

 In this book, Jeff states that it might be due to the fundamental misunderstanding of what a human brain actually computes.
-More specifically, he says that at least three things are essential in neocortex
+More specifically, he says that at least three things are essential to understand neocortex behaviour:
-behaviour:

-#### 1. Inclusion of time
+* Inclusion of time

-Brains process rapidly changing streams of information.
-In order to replicate them (and their possibilities), it may be worth adding time dimension even if there is no any.
-In other words, RNNs are more human-like.

-#### 2. Importance of feedback connections

-Or predictions.
-According to Jeff, a neuron is a basic computational unit to perform prediction.
-It constantly predicts what it will see in the

-#### 3. Deep hierarcical structure

-The above points are merged
+* Feedback connections
+* Sparse and hierarchical organization